DarkNormal/PopularMovies-AndroidScholarship/README.md

 Project submission as part of the Android Associate Fast Track scholarship from Udacity

-This app has the API Key for TheMovieDB removed.
-You can find the variable to hold it in NetworkUtils.java, which is within the utils directory (There is also a TODO added for this)
+This app has the API Key for TheMovieDB stored in the gradle.properties file which has been removed from this repository.
+Inserting the following into gradle.properties file will allow the API to work:
+    MyMovieDbApiKey ="<YOUR_API_KEY_HERE>"

 ![Popular Movies Portrait](http://i.imgur.com/TTUWK5C.png)